Netplait/netplait.github.io/README.md

-# Official website to Netplait
+# Official website of Netplait
 This repository contains the source code to the official Netplait website featuring the project, downloads and documentations.